abctesting/node-uploader/README.md

 # node-uploader
-A file uploader on Node.js
+## A simple image uploader on Node.js

+Run `node index` to run the server